Last Updated: 7/7/2020 | July 7th, 2020

 For those looking to do more with their device, especially watch a lot of movies, a tablet is a lot easier on the eyes.
-When it comes to tablets, I recommend the Google Nexus 7.
-It’s small and light, reliable, and surprisingly powerful.
-At $229 or $269 (depending on storage space) for the Wi-Fi versions, it’s also great value.
-I’ve been using mine for around a year now, and am very happy with it.
-If you absolutely must have an Apple device, opt for the iPad Mini.
-It’s more convenient to carry around than its bigger brother.
+When it comes to tablets, I recommend the Samsung Galaxy Tab S6 and the iPad Air.

 It wasn’t so long ago that if you wanted to get online when you traveled, your only choice was to carry a laptop or find a dusty Internet café.
 Those days are long gone now, of course — so are there still reasons to pack a laptop at all?

 - The biggest advantage of a laptop is versatility.
 There’s software to do pretty much anything a traveler could need, and websites always work best on a computer.
-Storage space is rarely an issue, and it’s easy to backup photos from a separate camera (or phone, for that matter).
+Storage space is rarely an issue, and it’s easy to backup photos from a separate camera/phone.

 - Hybrid tablet/laptops are becoming more common, which, if you buy a good one, provides the best of both worlds without carrying separate devices.

-- If you work from the road, a laptop of some sort is the most sensible choice.
+- If you work from the road, a laptop is necessary.
 Anything else will end up costing you far more in time and frustration than you ever save in weight and cost.

 - Weight.
 While laptops are getting lighter all the time, you’re still not going to be slipping it in your pocket as you head out the door.
 Add in the weight of the charger, and you’ll definitely be looking for excuses to leave it in your dorm or hotel room when you can.

 - Price.
-The price tag can be substantial — depending on what you need, expect to pay anything from $500 to $2000 or more.
+The price tag can be substantial — depending on what you need, expect to pay anything from $500-$2,000 USD — or more.
 Carrying a gadget that valuable guarantees extra worry about theft or damage, and travel insurance typically either won’t cover the full cost or will require an extra premium to do so.

 - They have a lot of power — power you won’t use.
 Laptops are great for travelers running an online business, but your everyday traveler rarely needs all the hard drive space, computing power, and apps.

 For most casual travelers, a smartphone is the best choice.
 It replaces a dozen or more other gadgets, fits into a pocket, and, with a bit of patience, can be used for most online tasks.
 If it has an unlocked SIM slot, getting mobile data is relatively cheap and easy — and given how many places offer free or cheap Wi-Fi, you could choose to just use that instead.
-Best of all, perfectly usable phones start at under $200.
+Best of all, perfectly usable phones can be bought for under $200 USD.

 Unless you work online, there’s little need for a laptop on your next trip.
 While they provide ultimate power and flexibility, the size, weight, and cost of most laptops mean they aren’t worth the trade-off.